 - Add the buttermilk/butter mixture to the dry ingredients and mix together.
 Fold the yogurt into the dough.

 - Turn dough out onto lightly floured surface.
 Knead for 30-60 seconds and form into a round loaf.
 Lightly cut a cross in the top of the loaf with a serrated knife.
-Melt 1 tbsp butter and brush melted butter all over the loaf.
+Melt remaining butter and brush melted butter all over the loaf.

-- Transfer loaf to a baking sheet and bake at 425 degrees F for 30-35 minutes or until golden brown.
-Let cool and Serve warm or at room temperature.
+- Transfer loaf to a baking sheet and bake at 400 degrees F until golden brown and a toothpick inserted in middle comes out clean, about 45-55 minutes.
+Let cool on wire rack and serve warm or at room temperature.

 Try some of my other St. Paddy’s Day recipes!